Privacy policy

 - • Data retention obligations

-2.4 Legitimate Interests (Article 6(1)(f))
+2.4 Legitimate Interests

-- • Improving and optimizing our services and website performance
+- • Improving services

-- • Direct marketing to existing customers (soft opt-in)
+- • Direct marketing (soft opt-in)

-- • Statistical analysis and service improvement
+- • Statistical analysis

 3. Your Rights Under GDPR (Articles 12-22)